casouri/acura-detection/test-gui/README.md

 1. put your function into ```model.py```
    Your function has to be in this format:
-   1. the first argument is a image_boxes (list), it contains four image_box objects.
+   1. the first argument is a image_boxes (list), it contains four image_box objects, each corresponding to a image in program.
    You can get images by ```image_box.image```
    For example, I get the second image by ```iamge_boxes[1].image```
    2. save your images to the desired one.